• Skip to primary navigation

 Transfer the buttered rice to a large serving bowl.
 A large bowl will make it easier for mixing and enjoying later.

-In a non-stick pan set over medium heat, add cooking oil and fry your egg sunny side up or however you wish.
-To fry sunny side up: fry the egg until you have nearly-set whites with runny yolks.
+Heat vegetable oil in a non-stick pan on medium heat.
+Fry the egg sunny side up, over-easy or however you wish.
+To fry sunny side up: fry the egg until you have nearly-set whites with runny yolks while spooning some of the hot oil over the whites to set them faster.

-• for eggs with crispy edges, add more oil
+• For eggs with crispy edges, add more oil.

-• for eggs without crispy edges, only lightly grease the pan
+• For eggs without crispy edges, only lightly grease the pan.

-• for fully cooked egg, reduce to medium-low heat and cover with a lid until your yolks are set
+• For fully cooked egg, reduce to medium-low heat and cover with a lid until your yolks are set

 Storage